-Richard Preiss is a Partner in the interdisciplinary corporate support group at Peckar & Abramson.
+Richard Preiss is of counsel in the interdisciplinary corporate support group at Peckar & Abramson.
 He focuses his practice on regulatory compliance, creation and implementation of compliance programs, governmental relations, internal investigations and white-collar criminal defense.

 “Our Corporate Law Group offers clients a comprehensive, long-term approach to navigating the heightened scrutiny of the current regulatory environment.”

 Prior to joining Peckar & Abramson, Richard was an assistant district attorney for the New York County District Attorney’s Office for almost 31 years.
 He was a highly successful prosecutor experienced in multiple facets of economic crime and business fraud.
 While an assistant district attorney, Richard investigated and prosecuted numerous white collar crimes, including domestic and international bank fraud, violations of the federal sanctions regime involving Iran, Sudan, Cuba and other sanctioned countries and the corresponding falsification of New York bank records, securities fraud, including broker-dealer fraud and market manipulation, money laundering, offshore investment trust fraud, derivatives trading fraud and tax fraud.